-Compare Databricks with top alternatives in the machine learning category.
+Compare Databricks with top alternatives in the data & analytics category.
 Find detailed side-by-side comparisons to help you choose the best tool for your needs.

-Other tools in the machine learning category that you might want to compare with Databricks.
+Other tools in the data & analytics category that you might want to compare with Databricks.

 Databricks uses a lakehouse architecture that stores data in open formats (Delta Lake/Parquet) on your cloud object storage, combining data lake flexibility with warehouse-like performance and governance.
 Snowflake is a purpose-built cloud data warehouse optimized for SQL analytics.
 Databricks excels at unified workloads spanning data engineering, data science, and ML on a single platform, while Snowflake is generally stronger for pure SQL analytics and ease of use for analysts.
 Many organizations use both, though Databricks is positioning its SQL capabilities as a warehouse replacement.